nleiva/ansible-role-grafana_agent/README.md

 ## Requirements

 None.
-Other than an account on [Grafana Cloud](https://grafana.com/products/cloud/) -> [Create account](https://grafana.com/signup/cloud/connect-account).
+Other than an account on [Grafana Cloud](https://grafana.com/products/cloud/) -> [Create an account](https://grafana.com/signup/cloud/connect-account).

 ## Role Variables